Double-click tRecordMatching to display its

 If required, click the plus button below the Blocking

 Selection table to add one or more lines in the table and then

 click in the line and select from the list the column you want to use as a

 Using a blocking value reduces the number of pairs of records that needs to be examined.
 The input data is partitioned into exhaustive blocks based on the blocking value.
 This will decrease the number of pairs to compare as comparison is restricted to record pairs within each block.
-Check Comparing columns and grouping in the output flow duplicate records that have the same functional key for a use case of the blocking value.
+Check Comparing columns and grouping in the output flow duplicate records that have the same functional key in Identification section for a use case of the blocking value.

 - Click the Advanced settings tab to open the corresponding view and make sure to select the Simple VSR algorithm.

 Table in the Mode area to display the source file and the tRecordMatching results together to be able to